Family Law: Legal help

 Legal Aid Ontario

-There are 8 centres in Ontario with staff lawyers and legal workers who can help prepare court documents, provide referral information, and help with applications for a legal aid certificate.
+These centres have staff lawyers and legal workers who can help prepare court documents, refer you to other services, and help you apply for a legal aid certificate. - Family Law Offices

 Each law school in Ontario has a legal aid clinic staffed by law students who are supervised by lawyers.
 These clinics are located in Kingston, London, Ottawa, Thunder Bay, Toronto, and Windsor.